MGDSoft/boilerplate-apiplatform-swoole/README.md

 The performance of Swoole is AMAZING to get responses between 5-15ms.

-There are some troubles with using "hot reload" with swoole and symfony and I prefere use a normal php server.
+There are some troubles with using "hot reload" with swoole and symfony and I prefere use a normal php server for dev development.
 If you look `docker-compose.yml` you will see the entrypoint is overridden.

 ### Api Platform

-It works as always with some util things like if you want to create a custom controller you can use some utils things like serializer and validation.
+It works as always with some utils things, for example if you want to create a custom controller you can use serializer or validation like ApiPlatform do.
 You can check `src/User/Infrastructure/Controller/CustomPostUserController.php` and there you will see requestProcessor->process.
-It can extract input data and send it within a bus.
+It can extract input data and send it within a messenger bus.

 ### Folder structure